 The Beach at El Dorado Ranch

 The Ventana del Mar neighborhood is the only area that has beach access.
 We often went there, as we enjoyed walking on the beach with our dogs.
-In November and December, we often had the beautiful, private beach to ourselves.
+We often had the beautiful, private beach to ourselves.

 A number of social events are held on the beach, such as the New Moon Mixer, and karaoke nights at Juanita’s restaurant.

 The Sea of Cortez

 The Sea of Cortez has very dramatic tides, so it is not uncommon to walk a quarter of a mile or more to get to the water.
 There are also many sting rays in the tidal areas, so it is recommended that you shuffle your feet to avoid stepping on a ray and being stung.